akash-network/awesome-akash/near-spiritbro1-version/README.md

 <img src="https://user-images.githubusercontent.com/62529025/150732026-eb2b4bc4-f29b-4d20-88d4-8b26be356080.png" align="center">

-You need to show that public key in staking pool and in you `validator-key.json` is equal one way to do that is to issue both of these command respectively:
+You need to show that public key in staking pool and in you `validator-key.json` is equal, one way to do that is to issue both of these command respectively:

 ```bash
 near view spiritbro.pool.f863973.m0 get_staking_key '{}'